markpassando/ezDOM/README.md

 ## Getting Started

-Include the ez_dom.js library in your source code.
+Include the ez_dom.js library in your source code like so.
 ```html
 <head>
   <meta charset="utf-8">